 The phase comparator take two input signals and, as it’s name suggests, compares them to produces an output voltage that is proportional to the phase difference of the two input signals at any time.
 So if the instantaneous phase of the two signals are the same it would produce a constant voltage and if not it produces a higher or lower voltage.
 Since we know that two signals which always stays in phase must have the same frequency it means that the two frequencies are compared.

 The last part of the PLL is the loop filter.
 The purpose of this filter is to remove any noise and high frequency components that could have been generated by the phase comparator.
 It also helps to improve the response of the VCO by for example dampening the phase comparator output to prevent overshoot or oscillations when there is sudden changes in frequency.
-Keeping the bandwidth of this filter low produces a steadier output frequency but will also decrease the time needed to change the frequency.
+Keeping the bandwidth of this filter low produces a steadier output frequency but will also increase the time needed to change the frequency.
 If your application needs quick frequency changes then a wider bandwidth filter would be better.

 Now if we connect the parts together and add a reference signal we get a nice closed loop system that produces a very stable VCO output frequency.